-When used in marine engines, urea solution of 40 percent urea concentration must follow all the DEF guidelines and quality recommendations given in this chapter and must meet the characteristics listed in Table 42 for 40 percent concentration.
-The supplier should provide documentation to prove that the urea solution is compliant with the characteristics published in Table 42.
+When used in marine engines, the required DEF solution must meet "ISO 22241-1" (DEF 32.5%) or "ISO 18611-1" (DEF 40%), as well as all the guidelines and quality recommendations given in this chapter.
+The supplier should provide documentation to prove the urea solution is compliant with the characteristics given in this Special Publication, "DEF Specifications" section.